Azlirn/Twitter-Streamer/README.md

 #### Real-Time OSINT Cyber Threat Monitoring System
 The Twitter Streamer is a Python application intended to notify cyber intelligence analysts or a specified audience of cyber threats found on Twitter, that target provided entities.

->
-> **Due to restrictions with Twitters terms of use, the Twitter Streamer is restricted to public and private non-law enforcement use only.**
+>In an effort to create a solution that will assist our friends across the cyber landscape, and in support of the open source initiative, we are releasing our Twitter Streamer to whoever feels like filling out an application.
+However, due to restrictions with Twitters terms of use, the Twitter Streamer is restricted to public and private non-law enforcement use only.
-> At this time, we are only releasing the Twitter Streamer to vetted and trusted individuals and organizations in an effort to limit potential abuse issues.
 > If you are interested in the Twitter Streamer for your personal or professional use, please fill out our application here: https://goo.gl/forms/zt9dvbOxulB2bvfs2
 > We will be in contact with you soon!
->

 ---